Gtalen/WSAA-coursework/README.md

 - Yahoo Finance Screeners (n.d.).
 Available at: https://finance.yahoo.com/research-hub/screener/

 Additional Acknowledgement:
 ChatGPT AI (2025).
 Used to assist the author with technical explanations and productivity, particularly for debugging and implementing jQuery AJAX for front-end interaction.
 The scope, logic, and design decisions of the project remain fully original to the author.
+Some of the Prompts used were;

+- How do I implement jQuery AJAX in my Flask app?

+- Help me connect frontend user.html to my Flask backend.

+- Why is my AJAX call not returning data from Flask.

+- How do I use Bootstrap buttons and components.

+- Is there a way to use python to generate fake fullname of people?